Now live for ALDO Shoes UK

 Set up product templates by collection

-Build product-page layouts in Vunda and assign each one to the Shopify collections you choose, so every product in those collections gets the right page automatically.
+Organize reusable product-page layouts in the Vunda dashboard and assign each one to the Shopify collections you choose.
+Template-driven product pages in the app are a planned enhancement, not yet shown to shoppers.

 A product template is a reusable product-page layout you assign to one or more Shopify collections.
-Every product in a collection you pick gets that template's layout automatically, so you design a page once instead of editing each product by hand.
+You group products by collection and design a layout once, in the Vunda dashboard, instead of editing each product by hand.

 How templates pick which products they cover